Constructing coherent spatial memory in LLM agents through graph rectification: Approach

 Figure \ref{fig:framework} illustrates the complete workflow of the LLM-MapRepair framework for spatial graph construction and repair.
 The framework operates cyclically to transform conflict-laden graphs into structurally consistent representations through systematic error detection and targeted corrections.

-The repair process consists of three integrated stages that work in concert.
-Conflict Detection (Sec \ref{conflict_detection}) systematically identifies structural inconsistencies within the graph, highlighting problematic connections that violate spatial constraints.
-Error Localization (Sec \ref{error_localization}) then analyzes these detected conflicts, employing an Edge Impact Scorer to prioritize high-weight erroneous edges and trace their origins to specific reasoning steps.
-The Version Control component (Sec \ref{version_control}) maintains comprehensive historical context through a Version Control module, preserving both original observations and the reasoning processes that generated each edge.
+The repair process consists of three stages: (1) Conflict Detection (Sec.~\ref{conflict_detection}) identifies structural inconsistencies; (2) Error Localization (Sec.~\ref{error_localization}) employs Edge Impact Scoring to prioritize erroneous edges and trace their origins; (3) Version Control (Sec.~\ref{version_control}) maintains historical context, preserving observations and reasoning processes.
+When examining commit history, the agent accesses complete contextual information to identify flaws and apply targeted repairs.
+The system iterates until the graph becomes conflict-free or the repair budget (outer iterations and per-conflict attempts) is exhausted, which is especially effective when early errors manifest much later in exploration.

-The framework's strength lies in its introspective capabilities.
-When examining the commit history, the agent can access complete contextual information, including original observations ("Inside Building is lobby, the entrance to Building is on the east wall") and associated reasoning thoughts ("is located in the east side of").
-This historical transparency enables the agent to identify flaws in original spatial reasoning and apply targeted repairs.
-After each "Fix the error" operation, the system returns to Conflict Detection to verify that corrections haven't introduced new inconsistencies, continuing until a conflict-free "Repaired Graph" is achieved.
-By maintaining versioned graph history and performing targeted, low-impact corrections, this framework enables robust introspective reasoning over dynamically constructed maps, proving especially effective in long-horizon exploration scenarios where early errors may only manifest during later stages of the process.